 - MSc Social and Cultural Psychology (London School of Economics), with distinction

-- MRes Marketing with Distinction (Cass Business School, City, University of London)
+- MRes Marketing (Cass, City, University of London), with distinction

 - PhD Management / Marketing (Cass, City, University of London)

 Eichert, Christian A and Luedicke, Marius K. 2022.
 Almost Equal: Consumption under Fragmented Stigma.
 Journal of Consumer Research, 49(3), pp. 409-429.
 ISSN 0093-5301

 Coffin, Jack; Eichert, Christian A and Noelke, Ana-Isabel.
 2019.
 Towards (and Beyond) LGBTQ+ Studies in Marketing and Consumer Research.
 In: Susan Dobscha, ed.
 Handbook of Research on Gender and Marketing.
 Cheltenham, UK: Edward Elgar Publishing, pp. 273-293.
 ISBN 9781788115377

 Further profile content

 Almost Equal: Consumption under Fragmented Stigma